 just the head of pre-Reformation ornate cross at Nonikiln cemetery roughly chiselled off; photo by Davine Sutherland

 I’m sure that when Alexander Duff saw the efforts of his masons he would have been appalled.
-He was literate, he would have seen the exquisitely-carved stones of his Kinbeachie and St Martins in-laws – there is no way that he would be happy given his position with such a poorly executed memorial.
+He was literate, he would have seen the exquisitely-carved stones of his Kinbeachie and St Martins in-laws – there is no way that he would have been happy given his position with such a poorly executed memorial.
 It is no surprise that the stone never left Cadboll.
+He must have commissioned it in 1676, the date on the stone, and as he died at Cadboll in 1692 it must have been an embarrassment to him having it lying close to him all that time.

 The letter-carver employed by Alexander Duff was particularly rough and ready, although we have seen so many strange gravestone carvings locally nothing would surprise us.
 The sheer lack of planning is always shocking – a sketch-out on the stone in chalk or charcoal would have saved the mason so much time and bother!
 In this case he could have avoided the hanging “VEIL” by slightly closer spacing of letters and more use of ligatures (joining of letters as in the first HE).
 There is an obvious opportunity in the word “THAT” for another ligature.
 And while ligatures using angled letters are less common, he was already obliged to employ one to fit in “DVF” on the third line (although commonsense should have told him compressing his client’s name was not the best way to keep him happy).
 He could therefore have squeezed in another three ligatures using “VE” similarly on the top line.
 There are stones at Kirkmichael where the mason has gone right over the camber of a stone in reduced letter size to fit in a miscalculated word when a bit of planning would have made life so much easier.